 Entrance exams require more than just syllabus acquisition.
 Your child also needs to hone their exam technique to guarantee success.

-This is a difficult challenge because ten-year-olds are not that educationally mature and the concepts can be difficult for them to understand.
-In our opinion, the best way to help them with exam technique is to provide them with opportunities for them to practice exam techniques in realistic situations.
+This is a difficult challenge because ten-year-olds are not that educationally mature.
+Therefore, the concepts can be difficult for them to understand.
+In our opinion, the best way to help them with exam techniques is to provide them with opportunities.
+Also to help practice exam techniques in realistic situations.
 This is why Mentor Education runs mock exams each year as part of our 12 Month Programme and we believe this is one of the most important elements of preparation.

 Each type of test requires different exam techniques, but all have one thing in common, the most important factor of all, time pressure!